robtro/aw-reporting/README.md

    -onFileReport
                               Especifies a report type (it has to be know by AwReporting model), and it will look for the data in the file passed in the property "csvReportFile".
 If you use this property, it's mandatory to specify a CSV file with "-csvReportFile".
-The CSV file has to follow the same formatt as the one downloaded from the API: the first line contains the name of the report; second line must contain the column headers; following lines must contain the data.
+The CSV file has to follow the same format as the one downloaded from the API: the first line contains the name of the report; second line must contain the column headers; following lines must contain the data.